 This comes from an old 35mm slide taken at Saunton Sands in the early 1980s.
 The emulsion on the film had deteriorated by the time I rediscovered it and a high res scan, minus a few retouched scratches, developed into this ethereal image of a small family group on an otherwise deserted beach.

 A pencil drawing of the of snow covered fields above Parracombe, Exmoor, Devon.
 Illustration and painting can be very different in my mind.
 Illustration is often done for a client, usually commissioned, rarely from the heart.
 Painting or drawing can be a process of releasing a little bit of your soul or heart onto aContinue reading “Snow fields”

 An experimental montage of Lynmouth Harbour executed with multiple layers of cut and torn coloured tissue paper.
-Prints of this work retain the original colour values, but the blues in the actual piece have faded so much that it has become a different picture.
+Prints of this work retain the original colour values, but the blues in the original piece have faded so much that it has become a different image.